geojeff/busser/README.md

 Make Waiter into an installable npm module.

+Review the url, urlFor, and similar functions in Waiter, which were not substantially changed from garçon, to see if all of that can be simpler.

 Add tests, using vows perhaps, but take a fresh look at mocha and any other testing frameworks available.
 Some of the node.js modules can be used in concert to make fixtures and testing harnesses.